Home Music Biography Physics

 III.
 Prime Times [6:47]

-Highly Eccentric MP3 recording Wav file
+Highly Eccentric

 Ananda-Eric Pritchard asked me to write a violin sonata for his recitals early in 2008, and as I had none in my catalog, it sounded like a very good idea.
 One of my early compositions was a sonata for violin and piano, written during my first year of college (1973 at Eastman), but it was immature and derivative and has not survived.
 This work, on the other hand, is fully mature and ready for consumption.

 I’m not by nature a programmatic composer, so the first movement is not intended to have a literal title; however I’ve had a pretty tough time much of my life and in some way, a good deal of my music cannot help but reflect some of this.
 After I had written most of the first movement that it seemed right to call it “Hard Times”.
 The second movement is intended as a kind of mantra; quite a few of my works are best heard with a repeated series of words mentally set to the music, and this is no exception.
-Since Ananda is involved with Sufism, it was most appropriate to use Allah as the mantra.
+Since Eric was involved with Sufism, it was most appropriate to use Allah as the mantra.
 And the last movement started off in 12 but then I knocked off a note leading to 11 per measure, then decided to continue the prime number meter idea and ended up with most meters in 5, 7, 11, and 13.
 In addition there are some fancy compound rhythms and some tricky playing, especially for the piano.
 The technical requirements for the first movement are moderate and the middle is easy, but the last movement does require real proficiency.
 If this results in only the first or second movements, or both, being performed at a future concert, this is perfectly acceptable.

 For paper printing, violinists should use the legal-size part (8.5"x14"); for electronic music readers, please use the letter-size edition (8.5"x11").